Skip to content

 4) Change status to Private (i.e. keep private until publication is out) or Public (for immediate release).

-Select Submit study followed by 'Create New Study' to be taken to the Guided Submission Portal.
+Select Submit study in MetaboLights website followed by 'Create New Study' to be guided through your submission.
 If you have an existing account you will first be taken to My Studies where you can choose to edit an existing study (MTBLSxxx) or create a new study (REQxxx).

-The Guided Submission Portal will take you through the steps to create your MetaboLights submission (study).
-A new temporary submission request will be automatically generated with a unique study identifier.
+Once these are completed, a new temporary submission request (REQxxx) will be automatically generated with a unique study identifier.

 You can also switch between guided submission and online editor at any point by clicking on the icon on the bottom right of the screen.